Ureteritis cystica or pyeloureteritis cystica is a benign condition of the ureters representing multiple small submucosal cysts.

-Typically this condition is seen in diabetics, with recurrent urinary tract infection.
-As such is is most frequently seen in older patients and is more common in women.
+Typically, this condition is seen in diabetics with recurrent urinary tract infections.
+As such, it is most frequently seen in older patients and is more common in women.

 Histologically there are numerous small submucosal epithelial-lined cysts representing cystic degeneration of metaplastic epithelium or submucosal Brunn cell nests 1-3.
 Their walls are transparent macroscopically, and the fluid contained within is mucoproteinacous.
 There is often a surrounding infiltrate of lymphocytes 4.

-They are most common in the proximal ureter, but can be seen anywhere along the urinary tract : bladder (cystitis cystica) or renal pelvis (pyelitis cystica).
-The condition is demonstrated bilaterally in up to 50% of cases 4.
+They are most common in the proximal ureter, but can be seen anywhere along the urinary tract: bladder (cystitis cystica) or renal pelvis (pyelitis cystica).
+The condition occurs bilaterally in up to 50% of cases 4.

 Treatment and prognosis

-Usually no treatment is required for ureteritis cystic per se, but rather the underlying cause of chronic infection may need treatment (e.g. nephrolithiasis).
-In such cases the condition may resolve.
+Usually, no treatment is required for ureteritis cystica per se, but rather the underlying cause of chronic infection may need treatment, e.g. nephrolithiasis.
+In such cases, the condition may resolve.
 Often, when no treatable underlying condition is present, the appearance remains stable over time 4.

-There is perhaps and increased incidence of formation of transitional cell carcinoma (TCC) although this may relate to the common underlying cause of chronic inflammation rather than ureteritis cystica ref needed.
+There is perhaps an increased incidence of formation of transitional cell carcinoma (TCC) 5, although this may relate to the common underlying cause of chronic inflammation rather than the disease itself 6,8.